ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 To access your logs from OpenSearch Dashboards, you will need to setup an OpenSearch Alias and link them to your Graylog streams, so here we go:

-1. Go back to your manager.
+1. Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr).
 2. In the Alias panel, click on the `Add an alias`{.action} button
 3. Choose a name and define a description for your alias
 4. Save the entry by clicking the `Save`{.action} button
-5. Once the alias has been created.
-Use the **...** menu at the right and select `Attach content to the alias`{.action} option.
+5. Once the alias has been created, use the **...** menu to the right and select `Attach content to the alias`{.action} option.
 6. Define there the graylog streams you want to associate to your alias
 7. That's it.